hyperrhiz/jekyll-journal/pages/12-policies.md

 ### Contemporary Work

 Any peer-reviewed work that was published (PDF available on the publisher’s website) less than two months prior to the initial submission is considered contemporary with the submission.
 Reviewers will not penalize the submission for not comparing with contemporary work.
 However, reviewers may ask for a qualitative comparison to be added in the final version of the submitted work.

+## Copyright and Originality

+All work submitted to JSys must be original work.
+The authors must have the copyright for the submitted work.
+Simultaneous submissions are not allowed: any work submitted to JSys must not be under consideration for another workshop, conference, or journal.

 ## Plagiarism